epistemik-co/staple-api/home/README.md

 ## What is it?

-**Staple API** is a lightweight GraphQL-based API for managing **semantic knowledge graphs**, modeled and virtualized as linked data in the [schema.org data model](https://schema.org/docs/datamodel.html).
+**Staple API** is a lightweight GraphQL-based API for an easy management of **semantic knowledge graphs**, modeled and virtualized as linked data in the [schema.org data model](https://schema.org/docs/datamodel.html).

 ## What is it good for?